 Jam is made of a fruit pulp and/or fruit juice with added sugars, usually cane sugar.
 Fruit spread is generally made just like jam, except without the added sugar.
 It’s important to note that fruit and fruit products are already quite high in sugar in the form of fructose – so if you’re watching your sugar intake, you may want to take it easy with your spreads.

 Whichever type of tasty treat you go for, remember that moderation is the key to a healthy diet.
 We hope you find our ratings helpful.

-Canstar Blue commissions Colmar Brunton to regularly survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten jam within the last month – in this case, 1,487 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought and eaten jam or fruit spread from a supermarket in the last 3 months – in this case, 1,575 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Jams & Fruit Spreads - September 15th